We’d all love to have the marketing budget of some of the giants—Disney, AMEX, Coca-Cola.

 In the end, it all comes down to your audience.
 Put them first.
 Maybe they never visit Twitter but are the types who check Instagram 50 times a day for inspiration.
 Maybe they have an arsenal of adblockers installed on their browser, but will dutifully open everything that comes through their email inbox.
 Or maybe their inbox is jammed full; instead, they are using every possible combination of keywords to find answers to their questions on your website.

 Powerful content is helpful content.
 Service your audience by ensuring your content helps them.

-Melissa Chen is a Senior Content Strategist in DAC Group’s busy Content team.
+Melissa Chen is a Senior Content Strategist in DAC’s busy Content team.
 To learn more about what it takes to translate great content to business results, please get in touch!